 Even though the current COVID-19 pandemic has presented the world with a serious threat, massage will survive this time as well.
 Although we were not considered essential [in the first two phases of re-opening], we will play probably one of the most significant roles in getting our world back together.
 The work that we do [as massage therapists] is too critical and important for wellness, well-being and healing.
 And we have a lot of healing to do — particularly after this pandemic.
 And because, quite simply, there will always be the need for therapeutic touch.”

 Massage Therapy is a highly regulated healthcare profession.
-In the state of New York, for example, a massage therapist has to go to college, successfully complete over 1000 hours of training, pass a New York state board examination, hold a New York State license and a valid registration, and document 36 hours of continuing education every 3 years in order to renew their license registration and practice legally.
-Because massage therapy is a regulated as a healthcare profession, LMTs can choose to accept insurance as payment for eligible treatments.
+For example, in the state of New York, for example, a massage therapist must go to college.
+They must successfully complete over 1000 hours of training, pass a New York State board examination, and hold a New York State license and a valid registration.
+Additionally, they must document 36 hours of continuing education every 3 years in order to renew their license registration and practice legally.
+Because massage therapy is regulated as a healthcare profession, LMTs can choose to accept insurance as payment for eligible treatments.

 Visit our program page to learn more about how you can begin a career in this growing profession.